samuel-h-owen/api-directory_documentation/pages/faq.md

 ### How big can responses be?

-Apigee has a maximum response size of 10Mb.
-Almost all JSON response will be well under this limit, but if you plan on returning binary data this constraint might impact your design.
+Apigee has a maximum response size of 10MB.
+Almost all JSON responses will be well under this limit, but if you plan on returning binary data, this constraint might impact your design.